 Beta Boom's Origin Story

 Hi!
-This is Sergio, the lesser half of the founding team, along with Kimmy Paluch, that started Beta Boom after escaping the Silicon Valley bubble.
+I'm Sergio, one half of the Beta Boom founding team along with Kimmy Paluch.
 This is the story of how it all started.
 Hope you enjoy it!

 Part 1: The Straw That Broke the Camel's Back